HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/change_management/projects/index.md

 -   **[Projects and custom workflow actions](wcm_dev_projects_workflow.md)**
 Each workflow stage contains default actions, but you can also create custom workflow actions by creating a custom workflow plug-in.
--   **[Way to Publish Onesite Page Workflow](wcm_dev_probihit_page_workflow.md)** Create a workflow to show a warning and block the page creation, when you create a template to create a new page outside a project.
+-   **[Way to Publish Onesite Page Workflow](wcm_dev_probihit_page_workflow.md)** Learn how to create a workflow to show a warning and block the page creation, when you try to use the page template to create a new page outside a project.

 -   **[Best practices for projects](wcm_proj_bestpractice.md)**
 Use these tips and guidelines to develop and publish projects more effectively.